Nail and Teeth Basics

 A man’s hands and his smile are noticed before he has said a word.

 Trim your nails once a week.
-Use proper nail clippers (not your teeth, not a pocket knife, and not, heaven help us, a pair of scissors that were designed for paper) and cut them straight across with a very slight curve at the edges.
+Use proper nail clippers, not your teeth, not a pocket knife, and not a pair of scissors designed for paper, and cut them straight across with a very slight curve at the edges.
 File any roughness.
 Clean beneath them daily.
 If you work with your hands, this applies doubly, for grime under the nails of a man who labours is expected, whereas grime under the nails of a man at dinner is not.

 Toenails follow the same schedule but are cut straight across without the curve.
 Curved toenails ingrow; ingrown toenails become infected; infected toenails require medical attention.
 The chain of consequences begins with a lazy cut, and the prudent man avoids the chain entirely.